 Interest begins accruing on the date of each loan advance.
 All interest and principle payments will be deferred for a three-year period starting when funds are made available to be drawn by the Awardee.
-At the end of the three-year deferral period, accrued interest will be capitalized and added to the outstanding principal, and monthly payments will be established in an amount that amortizes the outstanding balance in equal payments over the remaining term of the loan.
+At the end of the three-year deferral period, accrued interest will be capitalized and added to the Start Printed Page 67923outstanding principal, and monthly payments will be established in an amount that amortizes the outstanding balance in equal payments over the remaining term of the loan.

 All proposed construction (including construction with matching and other funds) and all advance of funds must be completed no later than five years from the time funds are made available.

 e.
 Loan Security

 The loan portion of the award must be adequately secured, as determined by RUS.

 (i) For Corporations and LLC's, the loan and loan/grant combinations must be secured by all assets of the Awardee.
 RUS must be given an exclusive first lien, in form and substance satisfactory to RUS, on all assets of the Awardee, including all revenues.
 RUS may share its first lien position with one or more lenders on a pari passu basis, except with respect to grant funds, if security arrangements are acceptable to RUS.
 Applicants must submit a certification that their prior lender or lienholder on any Awardee assets has already agreed to sign the RUS' standard intercreditor agreement or co-mortgage found at https://reconnect.usda.gov.
 Note that RUS will not consider sharing assets with any related party or affiliate of the Awardee.
 Moreover, given that RUS cannot renegotiate these standard agreements, Awardees that are unable to obtain sign-off on the security arrangements may have their awards rescinded within 60 days of the date the Awardee is made aware of the approval of its application.

 (ii) For Tribal entities and municipalities, RUS will develop appropriate security arrangements.